-- A maximum of 10 Assistants can be configured per Manager. - A maximum of 33 Managers can be configured for a single Assistant (if each Manager has one Unified CM Assistant-controlled line). - A maximum of 3,500 Assistants and 3,500 Managers (7,000 total users) can be configured per cluster using the Cisco MCS 7845 server. - A maximum of three pairs of primary and backup Unified CM Assistant servers can be deployed per cluster if the Enable Multiple Active Mode advanced service parameter is set to True and a second and third pool of Unified CM Assistant servers are configured.
+- A maximum of 10 Assistants can be configured per Manager. - A maximum of 33 Managers can be configured for a single Assistant (if each Manager has one Unified CM Assistant-controlled line). - A maximum of 3,500 Assistants and 3,500 Managers (7,000 total users) can be configured per cluster using the 7,500-user or 10,000-user virtual machines - A maximum of three pairs of primary and backup Unified CM Assistant nodes can be deployed per cluster if the Enable Multiple Active Mode advanced service parameter is set to True and a second and third pool of Unified CM Assistant server nodes are configured.